 Payment rates are offered for eligible conservation practices under the EQIP program.
 Limited Resource Producers, Beginning Farmers and Ranchers, Veteran Farmer and Ranchers and Socially Disadvantaged applicants may be eligible for increased payment rates.
-See Payment Schedules below for listing of all Fiscal Year 2015 EQIP Payment Schedules.
+See Payment Schedules below for listing of all current year EQIP Payment Schedules.
 (Check out the Limited Resource Farmer and Beginning Farmer Tool to see if you qualify).
 Program participants may elect to use a certified Technical Service Provider (TSP) for technical assistance.
 Select Pacific Islands Area on the Technical Service Providers Map to find a certified provider.

 The maximum an individual or entity may receive, directly or indirectly, is $450,000 for all EQIP contracts during the term of the Farm Bill.
 Highest priority will be given to applications that provide the most environmental benefit.